erdemeray/IR_for_CVQKD/docs/source/Installation.rst

 Using the Library in C++
 ++++++++++++++++++++++++++++++++++++++++++++

 Prerequisites include CMake and a C++ compiler.
-You can download CMake from [here](https://cmake.org/download/).
+You can download CMake from `here <https://cmake.org/download/>`_ .
 Use any C++ compiler that supports the C++11 standard and the OpenMP library, such as GCC, Clang, or MSVC.

 After installing the prerequisites, you can compile the library and integrate it into your C++ projects.
 To compile the library, navigate to the `IR_lib/cpp` directory within the cloned repository.
 Then, create a directory named `build` and change your directory to this folder.
 Execute the following commands: